Wixel/GUMP/README.md

     'bio'      => 'noise_words'
 ]);

-// on success: returns array with validated data (filters applied, if any)
+// on success: returns array with same input structure, but after filters have run
 // on error: returns false
 $valid_data = $gump->run($_POST);